rocket-pool/docs.rocketpool.net/docs/guides/houston/pdao-voting.md

 A few reasons why pDAO participants are required to lock RPL.

 - `proposal.bond` incentivizes valid proposals and disincentivizes spam.
-- `proposal.challenge.bond` incentivizes the takedown of invalid proposals.
+- `proposal.challenge.bond` incentivizes the takedown of invalid/malicious proposals.

 Challengers supply an index into the Merkle-sum tree that they are alleging is incorrect